Rehydroxylation dating: Technical issues

 The main application of the RHX technique is to date archaeological ceramics.
-Yet most archaeological material contains components which causes either additional mass gain or additional mass loss during the RHX measurement process.
+Yet most archaeological material contains components which cause either additional mass gain or additional mass loss during the RHX measurement process.
 These components can be an intrinsic part of the object, such as materials added as temper, or compounds which have become incorporated into the object during use, such as organic residues, or other elements which have entered into the object during burial or conservation.
 Removing the contaminants without affecting the RHX technique is currently being researched.
 The method deemed the most effective out of the others tested consisted of an acid-base treatment, using hydrochloric acid (HCl) to clean the samples, followed by a solution of hydrogen peroxide (H_{2}O_{2}) to oxidise them.
 Since RHX dating has yet to become a key part of dating ceramic artefacts due to its very recent development, the residues on the outside/inside of the ceramic can be dated using other methods, including radiocarbon, thermoluminescence, optically stimulated luminescence, and electron paramagnetic resonance.